oscarrgarciia/HA-PVPC-Updated/README.md

 # Home Assistant PVPC Hourly Pricing (Updated)

->**⚠️ Disclaimer**
->
-> This is an updated version of the official PVPC integration.
-From now on, it will be maintained to prevent issues when the year changes.
+Custom integration for Home Assistant that retrieves the PVPC (Voluntary Price for Small Consumers) electricity prices in Spain, broken down by hourly periods.
+Allows using the data in **sensors**, **automations**, and **energy dashboards** in Home Assistant.

 > ℹ️ **Release v1.1.0** has support until the year 2029.
 I am currently working on a version that does it automatically, but in the meantime this new version will work without any problems for the next few years.

-Custom integration for Home Assistant that retrieves the PVPC (Voluntary Price for Small Consumers) electricity prices in Spain, broken down by hourly periods.
-Allows using the data in **sensors**, **automations**, and **energy dashboards** in Home Assistant.

 ---